patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 The concept is simple: we create resources in `main.tf` where some part of it use `var.` to refer to the variable specified in `variables.tf` file.
 In `variables.tf` file, we specify the variable name, type, and default value, if the default value is not specified, we have to pass the value interactively after `terraform apply` as inputs **OR** pass it automatically by creating `terraform.tfvars` file and type in the variable name and value.
 This is where we will copy credentials from csv to put it in **(and again please don't forget to add both files to `.gitignore`)**.

-All you need to do is creating `terraform.tfvars` (must be this name) in your `terraform` folder, and type in the following:
+All you need to do is creating `terraform.tfvars` (must be exactly this name) in your `terraform` folder, and type in the following:

 ```hcl
 # aws credentials
 aws_access_key = "your-access-key"